Surgical Technologist Education Resource Center

 Find everything you’ll need to know in order to become a surgical technologist.

 Even though the surgeon gets all the credit for a successful surgery, the life of a patient depends in a very large part on the diligence and competence of the surgical technologist.

 Surgical technologists are key members of the surgical team and as you’ll need a cool head, a quick mind and an iron stomach to perform your job.
 Your duties will include preparing and sterilizing the OR for surgery, transporting patients to and from the OR, passing instruments to the attending surgeon, retracting the patient’s tissues and suturing incisions.

 Because contamination in the OR could be life-threatening for the patient on the table, the importance of the surgical tech cannot be underestimated.

-It's a great time to consider career training for a surgical technician job.
-Demand for these professionals is projected grow 15 percent through 2024, according to the U.S. Bureau of Labor Statistics' 2016-17 Occupational Outlook Handbook—much faster than average for all occupations.
+It’s a great time to consider career training for a surgical technician job, and here’s one good reason why: Demand for these professionals is projected grow 12 percent through 2026, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook—much faster than average for all occupations.